 Dealing with the aluminum wiring issue is like walking on a bed of hot coals.
-On one side are some independent home inspectors, electricians, and others telling you it’s bad stuff, have it replaced with copper.
+On one side are some independent home inspectors, electricians, and others telling you it’s bad stuff, and they suggest that you have it replaced with copper.
 On the other side is a code enforcement inspector stating that he has seen very few problems and the electrical codes and that aluminum wiring is OK.
 Where is the truth and why is there such confusion?

 Potential problems with aluminum wiring